topal-team/elf/README.md

 ### Change the pipeline behaviour

-The options can be anything that modifies the behaviour of the operation, as long as the corresponding function in ``pipeline.py`` is modified to take it into account.
+The options can be anything that modifies the behaviour of an operation (forward, send, recv, ..).
+The corresponding function in ``block.py`` needs to be modified to take it into account.
 See remat for an example.
-Currently supported :

-- Rematerialization (``{"remat": True}``)
+Each supported option is in the enumeration ``OpOptions`` in ``scheduling.py``.

 ### Model partitioning